 When organizing ornaments within your boxes, there are several ways you can pack them up.
 I’ve listed some of them below to help you decide what will work best for you:

 - Just pack them as you go, filling one box at a time, with no particular rhyme or reason.
 (The fastest way to pack ’em up!)

 - Separate fragile ornaments from those that are not as fragile.
 (So that you know which ones your kids can handle and which should be left for you to do!)

 - Sort special ornaments from everyday ornaments.
 (This way, you can start with the special ornaments to be sure you don’t run out of room before you find a place for all of them.)

 - Sort your kids’ personalized ornaments into separate tins or boxes.
 (Next year, they’ll be able to pull out and decorate the tree with their own ornaments.)

 - Sort ornaments by color.
 (If you change the “look” of your tree this year, keeping the red and gold ornaments separate from the blue and silver ones will make it easier.)

 - Sort ornaments by theme.
-(All the angels together, all the snowmen together, all the bears together, all the handmade ornaments together, etc.)
+(All the angels, all the snowmen, all the bears, all the handmade ornaments, etc.)